Parenting Feature Articles

 The simpler the toy the better.
 A toy should be versatile and flexible for a variety of uses.
 Toys need adult supervision, but should need little, if any, adult instruction.
-Toys should not be purchased with the idea of allowing the child to "grow into" the toy.
+Toys should not be purchased with the idea of allowing the child to “grow into” the toy.
 Follow the age guidelines found on the toy packages and labels.
-These guidelines take into consideration a child's age, physical size, skill level, and safety concerns.
+These guidelines take into consideration a child’s age, physical size, skill level and safety concerns.
 Many toys designed for older children may not be safe for infants and toddlers.
-These toys may have small pieces, which can be swallowed, or mechanisms too complicated for the young child.
+These toys may have small pieces that can be choking hazards or they may have mechanisms that are too complicated for the young child.

-The Consumer Products Safety Commission provides safety and recall information for all toys sold in the United States on their website http://www.cpsc.gov/.
+The Consumer Products Safety Commission provides safety and recall information for all toys sold in the United States on their website.